 "Veda" means knowledge.
 It is the universal, universally valid and timeless knowledge about nature, its connections and its laws.
 A knowledge that is now becoming more and more accessible again and brings us into harmony with our soul and primordial nature.

-You are invited to participate in vivo or via lifestream in the different ceremonies of the annual circle.
-The ceremonies will take place in three different locations: the temple of Mahadevamalai in Tamil Nadu, the Atma Mandir in Bremen or the Yoga- and Siddhazentrum ZEITWANDEL in Markdorf.
+You are welcome to participate in vivo or via lifestream in the various ceremonies throughout the year.
+The ceremonies take place in three different locations: either in the temple of Mahadevamalai in Tamil Nadu, in the Atma Mandir in Bremen or in the Yoga- und Siddhazentrum ZEITWANDEL in Markdorf.

 Fullmoon-Puja (Purnima) & Satsang